carbonplan/temporal-lags/README.md

 `uv sync --all-groups`

-Typical install time is about 1 minute on a normal desktop computer.
+Typical install time is about 1 minute on a normal personal computer.
 You can alternatively install dependencies manually and then install the package:
 ```cd temporal-lags
 pip install -e .
 ```